 Last year Kayla and I decided to make a new sweet treat!
 I've been seeing a lot of posts lately about sea salted caramels, so I decided to give this recipe a try.

 Making sea salted caramels is so much easier than it sounds.
 Because it is a candy recipe, it can seem overwhelming — especially if you don't have a candy thermometer.
 But if you have that and all the correct ingredients, your candy will turn out delicious!

 If you want to try making candy at home, here is a list of supplies you will need to make the job easier.

 Kayla is my candy maker.
 She loves experimenting and she is SO good at it.
-One of the most popular recipes on my blog are my Buckeye Candies.
+One of the most popular recipes on my blog is my Chocolate Peanut Butter Buckeye Candies.

 - 1 cup sugar

 - 1 tsp sea salt

 - Spray a small casserole dish with non stick cooking spray and then line with parchment paper.
 Now, spray the parchment paper with non stick cooking spray.
 Set aside to use later.

 - Cut the butter into 6 - 10 small pieces and combine with heavy cream in a microwave safe measuring cup.
 Microwave for one minute until the butter is melted.
 Set aside to use later.